particle-iot/docs/src/content/tutorials/developer-tools/cli.md

 saved firmware to firmware_123456781234.bin
 Compiled firmware downloaded.
 ```

+Replace photon with the type of device you have:

+- argon
+- boron
+- xenon
+- photon
+- p1
+- electron (also E series)
+- core (Spark Core, discontinued)
+- pi (Raspberry Pi, discontinued)

 Now that we have a valid program, let's flash it to our device!
 We can use either the source code again, or we can send our binary.